Sevastromo/sevastromo.github.io/top10.md

 1. Faster Than Light
 2. Slay the Spire
-3. The Binding of Isaac
+3. The Binding of Isaac: Rebirth
 4. Into the Breach
 5. Risk of Rain
 6. Spelunky
 7. Hades
 8. Risk of Rain 2
 9. Spelunky 2
-10. Monster Train
+10. Noita

 ### RPGs